 Northwest Wales is dominated by the Snowdonia or Eyryri National Park so here are a selection of websites telling more about the place, especially regarding those useful services that anyone needs on a break away from home.
 First on the list comes from Gwynedd and Conwy councils.
 Next is one with the added attraction of a photo gallery containing pictures by locally based photographer Dave Newbould.
 Lastly, we have one with plenty of information and some photos by Derek Fogg too.

-Each of these is part of the Beautiful North Wales stable of website and they complement their parent with their focus on their individual areas.
+Each of these is part of the Beautiful North Wales stable of websites and they complement their parent with their focus on their individual areas in the same part of the principality.
+The mention of an English city in one of the titles may raise eyebrows but it is coverage of the nearby part of Wales that ensures its inclusion here.

 The Llŷn Peninsula is one of those parts of Wales that I have yet to really explore and, though the name is reminiscent of somewhere located in another part of Wales, Aberdaron is but one of the places you'd find there.
 There are boat rides to nearby Bardsey Island, once a centre of Christianity and still home to a great array of seabird life.
 There are beaches to be savoured along this part of the Welsh coastline too.
 All in all, there seems to be a lot to savour around Aberdaron and the website covers the very things that anyone needs to visit an area: places to see, to eat and to stay as well as things to do.
 Maybe I should go myself.